UK recession deepens as euro zone woes mount

 The International Monetary Fund this week warned about the risks facing Britain and urged policymakers to boost growth by whatever means necessary.

-It suggested the Bank could cut rates further from their record-low 0.5 percent and start buying private-sector assets.
+It suggested the BoE could cut rates further from their record-low 0.5 percent and start buying private-sector assets.

 And it recommended that the government should find money to invest in infrastructure and do more to boost the flow of credit to companies.
 The IMF said Britain may even need to consider a temporary tax cut to bolster demand.